 Portability Features

-If you plan to move your grill often, look for models with wheels or lightweight designs.
+If you plan to move your cooker often, look for models with wheels or lightweight designs.
 Consider foldable legs, carrying handles, and integrated propane storage for maximum convenience.
+The Weber Spirit series and similar mid-size units often include wheels, while tabletop models prioritize carrying handles.

 Additional Features